LouisSirugue/metrics_on_R/README.md

-## Introduction to Econometrics & Programming
+## Introduction to Econometrics & R Programming

 This repository hosts all the source code and meterial used to create the content of the course *Introduction to Econometrics & R Programming* taught to CPES 2 undergraduate students at PSL university.